What are the storage methods in Android systems and the storage methods?

 - getDefaultSharedPreferences ()

-1- We create a new project in Android Studio and choose the desired name for it.
-The name chosen for this project in this part of the Preference tutorial.
+1- We create a new project in Android Studio and choose the desired name.
+The name was chosen for this project in this part of the Preference tutorial.

 2- Then add an EditText and a Button to the activity_main.xml section.
 We do this so that the user can enter their name.